billyjbryant/PokeAlarmWiki/Slack.md

 PokeAlarm offers the following for Slack:

 * Custom username for posting
-* High resolution icons for pokemon, gym, or pokestop notifications
+* High resolution icons for pokemon, gym, pokestop, egg and/or raid notifications
 * Notifications to multiple Slack channels and/or teams
-* Customizable Google Map image of the pokemon, gym, and/or pokestop location
+* Customizable Google Map image of the pokemon, gym, pokestop, egg and/or raid location
 * Personalized notifications via [Dynamic Text Substitution](Dynamic-Text-Substitution)

 ## Basic Config